PlanckItDev/global/README.md

-Homepage
-Big, emotional mission statement:

-“Let the people decide — not the politicians, not the armies.”
+# “Let the people decide — not the politicians, not the armies.”

 Real-time stats: